xcart/xcart-docs/_pages/kb_en/import-export/csv_format_by_x-cart_data_type/csv_import_customers.md

     </tr>
     <tr>
       <td colspan="1" class="confluenceTd">forceChangePassword</td>
-      <td colspan="1" class="confluenceTd">Should be Yes if user is required to change his password on next logon and No otherwise.</td>
+      <td colspan="1" class="confluenceTd">Should be Yes if user is required to change his password on next login and No otherwise.</td>
       <td colspan="1" class="confluenceTd">Yes/No</td>
     </tr>
     <tr>